-Our FSA method operates by identifying and discouraging these frequently recurring root gene structures.
-As illustrated in Figure~\ref{fig:freq_subtree_desp}, we first mine frequent \textit{closed} root genes from a repository of previously discovered effective alphas.
-A frequent subtree is considered closed if none of its immediate supertrees (i.e., the subtree plus one additional node) share the same support count; this helps identify maximal common patterns.
-We then select the top-$k$ most frequent closed subtrees (e.g., $k=2$ in the figure) and guide the LLM to avoid generating new alpha formulas containing these specific sub-expressions.
+The FSA mechanism operates by first identifying frequent closed root genes from the repository $\mathcal{F}_{zoo}$.
+A root gene is ``closed'' if none of its immediate supertrees share the same support count, which helps identify maximal common patterns.
+The support for an abstracted root gene $\bar{g}$ is:

-FSA acts as a complementary mechanism to enhance the MCTS search process.
-While MCTS inherently balances exploration and exploitation, its efficiency can be hampered if the LLM predominantly proposes candidates based on over-exploited structural motifs.
-FSA addresses this by proactively guiding LLMs to generate more diverse formula structures from the outset.
-By discouraging the generation of alphas containing these frequent subtrees, FSA ensures that MCTS is supplied with a richer set of structurally novel formulas, enabling a more efficient exploration of diverse and potentially more promising regions of the alpha search space.
-As demonstrated in Section~\ref{sec:ablation_study}, this approach significantly improves search efficiency and alpha performance.
+We select the top-$k$ most frequent closed root genes to form a set of forbidden structures, $\mathcal{G}_{\text{forbidden}}$.
+During generation (Eq.~\ref{eq:llm_generation}), the LLM is constrained to produce a new formula $f_{new}$ that avoids these motifs:

+FSA acts as a regularization on the generation process.
+By discouraging common structures, it guides the MCTS search towards more structurally diverse and potentially novel regions of the alpha space $\mathcal{A}$, enabling a more efficient exploration, as demonstrated in Section~\ref{sec:ablation_study}.